Drug And Alcohol Addiction In Salem, Oregon

-Located south of the more populated Portland, Salem, Oregon has been used as a home to several drug trafficking organizations (DTOs).
-This makes popular drugs, specifically heroin and methamphetamines, easy to come by.
+Located south of the more populated Portland, Salem, Oregon, has been used as a home by several drug trafficking organizations (DTOs).
+This makes popular drugs, specifically Heroin and Methamphetamines, easy to come by.
 This creates a danger to anyone in the city who is recovering from addiction and trying to keep clean.
 The good news is that local treatment centers can help the aforementioned population make progress regardless of the surrounding circumstances.

-Despite this, deaths involving drugs fell greatly from 2009 to 2013, the last recorded year.
-This could be because the number of methamphetamines Salem law enforcement have seized has climbed in recent years.
-In 2016, Police retrieved 150 lbs. across Marion County, which holds over a dozen small cities along with Salem.
-More than half of it came from a single bust that took place in Salem.
+Police have retrieved at least 150 lbs of the drug across Marion County, which holds over a dozen small cities along with Salem.
+More than half of that total came from a single bust that took place in Salem.

 Within Salem, there have been several identified major DTOs.
 However, these have all been reported to be distributing either nationally or internationally.
 None have been shown to be primarily dealing within the state, perhaps because larger organizations have already built routes between cities.
 Still, the use of illicit drugs is still rampant in the city.